The attached Adopted Children Register Privacy Notice (170 KB PDF) tells you what happens to personal information held by NRS when a child is adopted.

 I was adopted in Scotland.
 How can I trace my original birth entry?

-We can provide an extract of your original birth entry if you were born in Scotland.
-Contact us using the email address or telephone numbers given below.
+We can provide details of your original birth entry if you were born in Scotland.

 What might be revealed?